 Once data has been analysed a decision needs to be made about how the insights are shared and used.
 If this is not considered carefully it may create and deepen inequalities.
-When an organisation is failing Black or South Asian communities and they withhold or conceal data to preserve its reputation, this is a form of systemic racism.
-For example, during the Covid-19 pandemic the government did not respond to Sheffield Hallam University's freedom of information request for data on all staff deaths as a result of Covid-19 from 1 March 2020 to 15 January 2021.12 The suppression of the data means that the unfair outcomes and discrimination remain misunderstood and are not addressed.
+The practice of organisations withholding or concealing data to preserve the reputation of an organisation or service that may be failing Black or South Asian communities is a form of systemic racism.
+For example during the Covid-19 pandemic the government did not respond to Sheffield Hallam University's freedom of information request for data on all staff deaths as a result of Covid-19 from 1 March 2020 to 15 January 2021.
+The suppression of the data means that the unfair outcomes and discrimination remain misunderstood and are not addressed.
 At the same time the way in which data is shared can also reinforce stereotypes.

 Therefore services need to be mindful about how the data they share might be received by people who may not have deep insight into the nature of inequalities or how one's exposure to institutional racism shapes their outcomes.
-For example, during the Covid-19 pandemic the way data was communicated about groups who were at increased risk led to a rise in discrimination experienced by racially minoritised groups.13 When sharing data the narrative should contextualise the findings to highlight structural factors that contribute to the inequalities that have been observed.
+For example, during the Covid-19 pandemic the way data was communicated about groups who were at increased risk led to an increase in discrimination experienced by racially minoritised groups.
+13 When sharing data the narrative should contextualise the findings to highlight structural factors that contribute to the inequalities that have been observed.